 - Taught by qualified high school teachers working with a UW-Richland faculty liaison

 First Year Experience

 Service learning means using what you learn in the classroom to solve real-life problems in your community in a way that helps both you and the community.
-Though service learning, you not only learn the practical applications of your studies, you become an actively contributing citizen and community member through the service you perform.
+Though service learning, you not only learn the practical applications of your studies, but become an actively contributing citizen and community member through the service you perform.

 The Youth Options Program presents exciting educational options for eligible Wisconsin high school juniors and seniors.
 By meeting some general requirements and following specific guidelines, you may be able to take university-level courses at UW-Richland, earning both high school and college credit.
 What’s more, you do not have to pay for a course if your school board determines the course is not comparable to a course offered in the school district.
-All public high schools participate in the Youth Options Program.
-And so, all juniors and seniors who meet the program requirements are eligible.
+All public high schools participate in the Youth Options Program, so all juniors and seniors who meet the program requirements are eligible.